-Transactions during the year related to fees under an Investment Management Agreement to sister company Legal & General Affordable Homes (Operations) Limited of £1.9m, payments made to its development sister companies on handover of homes of £186.7m and the net amount under a contract for difference to Legal & General Affordable Homes (Development) Limited which is set out in note 4 to these accounts.
-None of these related entities are registered providers of social housing.
+Transactions during the year related to fees under an Investment Management Agreement to sister company Legal & General Affordable Homes (Operations) Limited of £4.1m (2021: £1.9m), payments made to its development sister companies on handover of homes of £236.5m (2021: £186.7m) and the net amount under a contract for difference to Legal & General Affordable Homes (Development) Limited which is set out in note 4 to these accounts.
+The sister development company, Legal & General Affordable Homes (Development 3) Limited is a registered provider of social housing.

 Other related party transactions relate to transactions with one of the Company's legal advisors, Gowlings WLG (UK) LLP "Gowlings".
 A director of the Company is married to a partner at Gowlings.
 Although the partner is not involved in any of the transactions with the Company and Gowlings are on the Legal & General Group procurement framework, we are obliged to disclose the nature and amount of the transactions during the year.
-During the year £0.6m was billed by Gowlings to the Company and the year end creditor owed to Gowlings at 31 December 2021 amounted to £nil.
+During the year £0.04m (2021: £0.6m) was billed by Gowlings to the Company and the year end creditor owed to Gowlings at 31 December 2022 amounted to £nil (2021: £nil).